thomasneirynck/ArcInput/README.md

 # ArcInput

-Input control to select an Arc.
 Use mouse or fingers to edit an arc on a circle.

 ![](screenshot.png)

-- no external dependencies. only need to load a single file (`index.js`)
+- no external dependencies. only need to include a single file (`index.js`)
 - load code as:
     - AMD: defines an anonymous module returning the ArcInput constructor function
     - CommonJS: exports the ArcInput constructor function